hashgraph/hedera-mirror-node/README.md

 -   For each valid signature file, the corresponding record file is then downloaded from the cloud.
 -   Record files can then be processed and transactions and records processed for long term storage.

+-   Event files are handled in same manner as record files.

 -   In addition, nodes regularly generate a balance file which contains the list of Hedera accounts and their corresponding balance which is also uploaded to S3 and Google File Storage.
 -   The files are also signed by the nodes.
 -   This mirror node software can download the balance files, validate at least 1/3 of nodes have signed and then process the balance files for long term storage.